 We’re a community of translation professionals who believe there is a better way of working with clients.
-By the use of cloud connectivity and social networking, we’re building an online platform where translation is not about agencies, CAT tools and payouts.
+By the use of cloud connectivity and social networking, we’re building an online platform where the translation is not about agencies, CAT tools, and payouts.
 We’re looking to implement Text United at every international company in the world, allowing them to maintain their localization process’ with a click of a button, giving translators a fertile ground to work with.

 If you’re outgoing, have a sense of mission and believe in what we’re trying to accomplish, we’ll help you.
 You can write on our blog, get reposts of your own articles, invite other translators aboard and maybe even a client or two.
 Our system is set up in a way that ensures you keep your clients to yourself, and we help them deliver you material for translation faster and easier than ever before.